commercelayer/mfe-microstore/README.md

 5. Create one or more [SKUs](https://commercelayer.io/docs/data-model/skus) associated with prices and inventories.

-6. Open the Microstore using the URL format: `<your-deployed-microstore-url>/microstore?skus=<skuCodes-comma-separated>accessToken=<your-access-token>`.
+6. Open the microstore using the URL format: `<your-deployed-microstore-url>/microstore?skus=<skuCodes-comma-separated>accessToken=<your-access-token>`.
 For example: `https://microstore.yourbrand.com/microstore?skus=TSHIRT123,TANK123&accessToken=eyJhbGciOiJIUzUxMiJ9`.

 ## Hosted version